18th Street & Third Avenue

 In the Safety Building, the first story base is dark brick creating a visual heaviness that supports the building.
 The classically inspired entrance on the north (Third Avenue) is trimmed with shell-like carvings called anthemions.
 The middle shaft portion is four more stories high, with aligned windows accentuating the vertical rise.
 The buff colored brick used here has a slight surface irregularity and is assembled with very narrow mortar lines.
 Near the upper corners the bricks are laid so as to create an arrow-like relief.
 The arrows continue into the top story or capital, which is nicely finished with a bracketed cornice that is punctuated by recently restored electric lights.
 Since these cornice lights are unique downtown, it’s easy to speculate a connection between their use and occupancy of the building by People’s Power Company who sold electricity.

 Architectural changes to the Safety Building are minimal.
-The postcard shows the entrance to People’s Power on 3rd Avenue, near the corner of 19th Street.
+The featured postcard shows the entrance to People’s Power on 3rd Avenue, near the corner of 19th Street.
 That entrance has now been shortened to a window and stucco covers the lower area of the first story at the corner and along 18th Street as well.
 Horizontal triple paned windows have replaced the original double-hung sashes, probably to help accommodate the small air conditioners.
 Otherwise the Safety Building is a pristine example of Rock Island’s own version of the skyscraper.

 This article, by Diane Oestreich, is slightly modified from the original that appeared in the Rock Island Argus and Moline Dispatch on July 22, 2001.